jcherubino/dotfiles/README.md

-# dotvim
+# dotfiles
-A repo to store .vim file for sharing across machines
+A repo to store all configs to be shared across all OSX/Linux devices

+# TODO

+- Add window resizing hotkeys to ` skhdrc`
+- Add iTerm and Chrome launch hotkeys to ` skhdrc `
+- Add bashrc to this repo and set up, including handling ROS stuff for ubuntu only

 # setup (vim)
 - from the home directory run the command `git clone https://github.com/jcherubino/dotvim .vim` to clone the repo under the name `.vim`.